Phalanstere/loopedEvents/README.md

  In the **minimal** folder you will find a complete framework that will allow you to set up a minimal project.

-##Creating the aniomator object
+##Creating the animator object

-You may have a multitude of animator objects - and there are varios ways of creating.
+You may have a multitude of animator objects - and there are varios ways of creating them.
 So have a look at the parameters:

 ```javascript